Want to go racing?

 Join the Street Sedan Racing Association of Australia (SSRAA) – the promoter of the NSW Production Touring Cars category.
 To be eligible to race in our NSW State and Club Championships, score points and receive trophies, you will need to be a financial member.
 For more information, visit the membership page.

 Obtain a race licence.
-To race with us you will need to have a minimum of a Provisional Clubman Circuit licence, as issued by the Confederation of Australian Motor Sport (CAMS).
-For more details, visit the CAMS website.
+To race with us you will need to have a minimum of a Provisional Clubman Circuit licence, as issued by Motorsport Australia.
+For more details, visit the Motorsport Australia website.

 Once you have completed these steps, you’re ready to build your race car!